So, you want to learn how to reset a school or enterprise Chromebook.

 Step 4: Wait

 This is the easiest step.
 Grab a cup of your favorite drink and wait.
 It’ll take about 20 minutes to complete the erasure of everything.
 Be patient.
+It completely depends on the speed of your Internet and computer.

 You’re probably reading this guide on your phone or another computer.